meganhazlett/FloridaMan/README.md

 # Florida Man Returns
-Generating New “Florida Man” Article Titles Using LSTM
-\nAn NPL Project by Megan Hazlett
+Generating New “Florida Man” Article Titles Using LSTM /n An NPL Project by Megan Hazlett